-Google Sheets has a powerful and versatile set of IMPORT formulas that can import data from other websites.
+Google Sheets has a powerful and versatile set of IMPORT formulas that can import social media statistics.

-This article looks at importing data from popular social media channels into a Google sheet, for social network analysis or social media management.
+This article looks at importing social media statistics from popular social media channels into a Google sheet, for social network analysis or social media management.
 If you manage a lot of different channels then you could use these techniques to set up a master view (dashboard) to display all your metrics in one place.

 The formulas below are generally set up to return the number of followers (or page likes) for a given channel, but you could adapt them to return other metrics (such as follows) with a little extra work.

-Caveats: the websites these formulas retrieve data from frequently change, which means the formulas stop working.
-I will try to keep this post updated with working versions.
+Caveats: these formulas occasionally stop working when the underlying website changes, but I will try to keep this post updated with working versions for the major social media statistics.

 Example workbooks: Each example has a link to an associated Google Sheet workbook, so feel free to make your own copy: